 “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”

 This line references a Times of London article that discussed an additional bailout for the banks after the 2008 financial crisis.

 “The root problem with conventional currency is all the trust that’s required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles with barely a fraction in reserve.
 We have to trust them with our privacy, trust them not to let identity thieves drain our accounts.”

 Satoshi’s thoughts on the banking system give us some clues as to why he built a monetary alternative that is decentralized and trustless.

 The very first Bitcoin transaction took place between Satoshi and Hal Finney, a cypherpunk and programmer.
 While some suspect that Hal Finney may be the person behind the Satoshi pseudonym, this was never proven.
 After a five year battle with ALS, Hal Finney passed away in 2014.

 In 2010, Satoshi Nakamoto handed over control of Bitcoin to the community members and stopped working on it himself.
-Up to that point, all of Bitcoin’s code had been written by Nakamoto.
+Until that point, all of Bitcoin’s code had been written by Nakamoto.